ashhhlynn/recipe-project/README.md

 ## Functionality

-- Users can create accounts and sign in, authenticated and authorized through BCrpyt, stored through JWT.
+- Users can create accounts and sign in, authenticated and authorized through BCrypt.

 - Users can view recipes and sort by alphabetical order, date, number of reviews, and highest rating.